|

 In case you would like to pursue a scientific career, it

-can be recommendable to prefer English, since more people
+is recommendable to use English, since more people can read

 and direct way and avoid long sentences.
-Nobody expects
+Please prefer active

-you to write like Shakespeare or Goethe.
-In particular, there
+Nobody expects you to write like Shakespeare or Goethe.
+In particular,

 -